-Adding a webpage can be done by either opening the Pages module, or from the Add Page sub-item in the left-hand sidebar menu.
+Adding a webpage can be done by either opening the Pages module, or from the Add Page sub-item in the lefthand Antilles menu.

-On the next page, we will discuss how to add a webpage and what the different options offer to a user when creating a webpage.
+On the next page, we will be discussing in depth how to add a webpage and what the different options offer to a user when creating a webpage.